Anoenymous/DaL/README.md

 3. Run *DaL_main.py* and install all missing packages according to runtime messages.

 # Usage
-## To run DaL with default settings:
+## To run DaL:
-- **Command line**: Move to the folder with the codes, and run
+- **Command line**: cd to the folder with the codes, and run

-        python Encoding.py
+        python DaL_main.py

-Python IDE (e.g. Pycharm): Open the Encoding.py file on the IDE, and click 'Run'.
+- **Python IDE (e.g. Pycharm)**: Open the Encoding.py file on the IDE, and click 'Run'.

-To switch between subject systems
+## To switch between subject systems
-Comment and Uncomment the codes following the comments in Encoding.py.
+Comment and Uncomment the lines 33-40 following the comments in *DaL_main.py*.

-To change experiment settings:
+## To change experiment settings:
-Alter the codes following the comments in Encoding.py.
+Alter the codes between lines 20-30 following the comments in *DaL_main.py*.

 # State-of-the-art Models
 Below are the repositories of the SOTA performance prediction models, which are evaluated and compared with DaL in the paper: